OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 I was so happy to see that Timberland made hiking boots that fit wide feet, as this brand makes some of the best-looking boots on the market.

-These full-grain leather upper boots have a waterproof membrane to keep your feet dry and comfortable no matter the weather conditions.
+These full-grain leather upper boots have a waterproof membrane to keep your feet dry and comfortable.
+However, our tests revealed that the waterproofing is not that effective if the boot is exposed to water for a longer time.

 Many users say that wearing these helps prevent foot fatigue because of the rigid internal TPU shank, which makes them popular with wide-footed hikers.
 I’ve noticed that Timberland boots tend to fit true to size, which makes finding the right size easier than other brands.